sashadt/docs/docs/tutorials/salesdemo.md

 2. Set the _Topic_ property for **Query** and **Result** operators to `SalesDimensionsQuery` and `SalesDimensionsResult` respectively.

     _Optional_: In the _Building with Java_ section, the **App Data Pub Sub Query (PubSubWebSocketAppDataQuery)** operator was not added to the DAG.
 Instead, it was embedded into the **store** operator to avoid query delays which may happen when the operator is blocked upstream.
-You can achieve the same results in dtAssemble by filling the _Embeddable Query Info Provider_ field of the **Store** operator with the properties set in the **Query** operator, and then removing the **Query** operator.

 3. Select the **Store** operator, and edit the _File Store_ property.
     Set _Base Path_ value to `SalesDimensionsDemoStore`.
 This sets the HDHT